turingschool/gear-up/privilege_and_empathy.markdown

 *   ___ You rely, or have relied, primarily on public transportation.
 *   ___ You do your best work when you are in a quiet space.
 *   ___ You studied the culture of your ancestors in elementary school.
-*   ___ You often feel that your parents are too busy to spend time with you.
+*   ___ You often feel/felt that your parents are/were too busy to spend time with you.
 *   ___ You would never think twice about calling the police when trouble occurs.
 *   ___ English is your first language.
 *   ___ There was ever substance abuse in your household.